 A report issued by the Natural Resources Defense Council (NRDC) in 2019 shed light on some of the major toilet paper brands and how they are posing a risk for the environment.
 This report went semi-viral.
 Over the last few years, the toilet paper industry has been going through a revolution for more eco-friendly toilet papers.
 Various companies have launched products that claim to be more eco-friendly and sustainable than traditional toilet paper.

 However, our brand of toilet paper is the only brand to be nationally certified by The Forest Stewardship Council as being 100% sustainable.
-Traditional toilet paper is manufactured using several harmful chemicals that are dangerous when released into the air.
 Other toilet papers also use bleach to make toilet paper that beautiful white color we are used to seeing.
-Unlike traditional toilet paper, Bumroll toilet paper uses no chemicals in the manufacturing process.
 We also whiten our toilet paper using safer methods than bleach.

 Other toilet paper is also made in other countries.
 Bumroll’s toilet paper is made right here in the United States of America.
 The United States of America is the largest consumer of toilet paper around the globe, followed closely by the United Kingdom and Germany.
 By supporting our toilet paper, you will be supporting the American economy and helping to create more jobs for the current and future generations.
 Also, transporting toilet paper from overseas required many more resources than if the toilet paper is made locally.
 These resources can often harm the environment as well.